petreyus/Data2Server-React-Native.tsx-/README.md

- <h1> tagReact Native: Sending data to/from Node.js(Express.js) Server:  </h1>
+ <h1>React Native: Sending data to/from Node.js(Express.js) Server:  </h1>

 1: Change the IP address to your localhost.
-        ^NOTE: don't use 'localhost' since if youre testing on your mobile device it will refer to itself and then not connect).
+        *^NOTE: don't use 'localhost' since if youre testing on your mobile device it will refer to itself and then not connect).*

 2: Expo start (once you cd to the correct folder).